StudySmarter - The all-in-one study app.

 Outline two other definitions of oxidation specific to organic chemistry.

-Name and describe the technique for oxidising ethanol into ethanal.
+Name the technique for oxidising ethanol into ethanal and justify its use.

-Name and describe the technique that is responsible for oxidising propan-2-ol into propanone.
+Name the technique used to oxidise propan-2-ol into propanone.

 What are the two steps to identifying the class of alcohols?